Skip to content

 How to access your personal data

-NatWest became the data controller for your personal data for your transferred credit card account(s) from 1 May 2025 and is responsible for keeping your personal data safe and in compliance with applicable laws.
+NatWest became the data controller for your personal data for your transferred credit card, loan and savings account(s) from 1 May 2025 and is responsible for keeping your personal data safe and in compliance with applicable laws.
 For more information about how NatWest will use your personal data, view their Privacy Notice at natwest.com/privacy-policy.html

 Any requests to exercise your data subject rights (including data subject access requests), in relation to the product transferring to NatWest should be made to NatWest in accordance with its Privacy Notice at natwest.com/privacy-policy.html

-If you previously had a credit card account with us and it hasn’t transferred to NatWest, we’re still here to help.
+If you previously had an account with us and it hasn’t transferred to NatWest, we’re still here to help.

 If you want to exercise your rights to your personal data or need to ask for copies of any previous statements, you can do so by completing this form.